cashapp/nostrino/RELEASING.md

       gradle.properties
     git commit -am "Prepare next development version." git push
-    # The create PR and merge it
+    # Then create PR and merge it
     ```

 9. Draft a new [release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) of `A.B.C` and publish it.